gcorso/android_academy/README.md

 ### Develop your tools

+This is the only part of the app you will have to develop yourself, if you prefer this section can be easily removed, however, we strongly suggest not to because it is a good incentive for users that have completed all the currently available courses to keep the app.
+For the future, we have planned to create a collection of shared tools that developers will be able to automatically add to their project.

+Tools are accessed from a table present in the ToolsActivity and can be developed as an independent set of activities or even just a dialog that is opened in the Tools Activity.

+For examples on how you can develop a tool, see the apps in the [apps section](#apps).

 ## Future Extensions

 The following list contains the future extensions that we have in plan to develop: